Skip to contents

 1. Offset variables for count outcomes with varying exposure times

-2. Custom prior specification with the new sigma_ref API
+2. Custom prior specification with flexible prior constraints

 3. One-hot encoding for full factor representation in interactions